 AndroidEnvironment are used

-environment variables and system properties during process startup.
+to initialize environment variables and system properties during process startup.

 AndroidEnvironment Build action may be applied to